Generalized hybrid momentum maps and reduction by symmetries of forced mechanical systems with inelastic collisions: Introduction

-The key idea is that when a dynamical system exhibits a symmetry, it produces a conserved quantity for the system, and one can reduce the degrees of freedom in the dynamics by making use of these conserved quantity.
-One of the classical reduction by symmetry procedures in mechanics is the Routh reduction method \cite{goldstein_mecanica_1987}, \cite{abraham_foundations_2008}.
-During the last few years there has been a growing interest in Routh reduction, mainly motivated by physical applications --see \cite{garcia-torano_andres_aspects_2014}, \cite{grabowska_geometry_2019}, \cite{langerock_routhian_2010}, \cite{langerock_routh_2011} and references therein.
+The key idea is that when a dynamical system exhibits a symmetry, it produces a conserved quantity for the system, and one can reduce the degrees of freedom in the dynamics by making use of these conserved quantities.
+One of the classical reduction by symmetry procedures in mechanics is the Routh reduction method \cite{goldstein_classical_1980,abraham_foundations_2008}.
+During the last few years there has been a growing interest in Routh reduction, mainly motivated by physical applications --see \cite{garcia-torano_andres_aspects_2014,grabowska_geometry_2019,langerock_routhian_2010,langerock_routh_2011} and references therein. {Routh reduction is the Lagrangian counterpart of (i.e., the tangent bundle version) of Marsden--Weinstein--Meyer reduction}.
 Furthermore, Routh reduction for hybrid systems has been studied and applied in the field of bipedal locomotion \cite{ames_geometric_2007}.
 The reduced simple hybrid system is called simple hybrid Routhian system \cite{ames_hybrid_2006}.
 A hybrid scheme for Routh reduction for simple hybrid Lagrangian systems with cyclic variables can be found in~\cite{ames_hybrid_2006} and \cite{colombo_symmetries_2020}.
-Symplectic reduction for hybrid Hamiltonian systems has been studied in \cite{ames_hybrid_2006-1}, and extended to Poisson reduction in \cite{eyrea_irazu_reduction_2021}, to time-dependent systems in \cite{colombo_note_2020} and for forced Lagrangian systems in \cite{colombo_2022}.
+Symplectic reduction for hybrid Hamiltonian systems has been studied in \cite{ames_hybrid_2006-1} and extended to Poisson reduction in \cite{eyrea_irazu_reduction_2021}, to time-dependent systems in \cite{colombo_note_2020} and for forced Lagrangian systems in \cite{eyrea_irazu_hybrid_2022}.
 These approaches considered elastic collisions only (i.e., the momentum map is preserved in the impact).
-However, to the best of our knowledge, the hybrid analogue for symmetry reduction in mechanical systems subject to external forces and inelastic collisions has not been considered in the literature.
-This is important for real applications since external forces allow to describe friction, dissipation, as well as control forces or certain non-holonomic constraints.
+However, to the best of our knowledge, the hybrid analog for symmetry reduction in mechanical systems subject to external forces and inelastic collisions has not been considered in the literature.
+This is important for real applications since external forces allow us to describe friction, and dissipation, as well as control forces or certain non-holonomic constraints.
 Moreover, in practice, collisions are usually inelastic, unlike the collisions considered in the previously mentioned work.